This checklist is based on the following assumptions:

-For HVAC filters, higher temperatures can lead to deforming of the filter and therefore bypass of particulates.
+For media type filters, higher temperatures can lead to deforming of the filter and therefore bypass of particulates.

-As a blanket rule, when exhaust air temperatures are over 55°C, particulate filtration systems are likely to fail.
+As a general rule, when exhaust air temperatures are over 55°C, the performance of particulate filtration systems may drop below levels required.

-If temperature is expected to be over 55°C, consider putting a wet scrubber in the hood or duct prior to the filtration system to evaporatively cool the air.
+If temperature is expected to be over 55°C, consider including a wet scrubber in the hood or duct prior to the filtration system to evaporatively cool the air.

-Ozone is a viable solution for odour control if one of these control mechanisms is in place and there is at least 2 – 5 seconds of residence time in the duct work before exhaustion/carbon filtration to allow sufficient oxidation to occur.
+Ozone is a viable solution for odour control if these control mechanisms are in place and there is at least 2 – 5 seconds of residence time in the duct work before exhaust and the fail-safe activated carbon bed.